yingqi0607/tp/docs/UserGuide.md

 * Input must be a valid month.
 * You can either use the month number or month name for the month field of the input month.

-First, you enter the command to go to a specific month:
+First, you enter the command into the command box to go to a specific month:
 ![goto month command](images/plannertab_gotomonth.png)
 Figure 8: TR4CKER before executing `planner goto/Sep-2021`